chuckedfromspace/chuckedfromspace.github.io/index.md

 - Hiking the [GR trails](https://en.wikipedia.org/wiki/GR_footpath)
 - Learning to draw with pen, brush and ink
 - Learning new languages (Japanese and French at the moment)

+So if anything piques your interest on this site, don't hesitate to get in touch!